cblevins/sp25-data/assignments/homework-01.md

 - `about-me.md`
 - `some photo file`

-- Submit the following on Canvas:
+- You're going to make two submissions (ie. two "attempts") on [the Canvas assignment page](https://ucdenver.instructure.com/courses/552717/assignments/1909256):
-  - The URL to your GitHub repository (ie. https://github.com/yourusername/yourlastname-sp25-data-materials)
+  - First submission: Submit a URL link to your GitHub repository (ie. https://github.com/yourusername/yourlastname-sp25-data-materials)
-  - A screenshot of your local repository on your computer that shows all the above files inside the correct folder system (Screenshot instructions for [Mac](https://support.apple.com/guide/mac-help/take-a-screenshot-mh26782/mac#:~:text=Press%20Shift%2DCommand%2D3.&text=Press%20Shift%2DCommand%2D4%2C,the%20mouse%20or%20trackpad%20button.&text=Press%20Shift%2DCommand%2D4%2C%20then%20press%20the%20Space%20bar.), [Windows](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b))
+  - Second submission: Submit a screenshot (or several screenshots, if necessary) of your local repository on your computer that shows all the above files inside the correct folder system (Screenshot instructions for [Mac](https://support.apple.com/guide/mac-help/take-a-screenshot-mh26782/mac#:~:text=Press%20Shift%2DCommand%2D3.&text=Press%20Shift%2DCommand%2D4%2C,the%20mouse%20or%20trackpad%20button.&text=Press%20Shift%2DCommand%2D4%2C%20then%20press%20the%20Space%20bar.), [Windows](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b))
+  - If you're having trouble with multiple attempts, you can also [add a comment on your Canvas assignment](https://community.canvaslms.com/t5/Student-Guide/How-do-I-add-a-comment-to-a-submission-as-a-student/ta-p/606650) that provides the URL link to your GitHub repository (ie. https://github.com/yourusername/yourlastname-sp25-data-materials)